Reyla98/TweetsAnalyses/README.md

 ## Alost.ndjson
+Contain tweets that I collected with Tweepy related to the Aalst Carnival.

+## Alost_user.ndjson
-Contain tweets that I collected related to the Aalst Carnival.
+Contain tweets that I collected with Twitterscraper related to the Aalst Carnival.

+## Alost_corpus.ndjson
+Merging of both previously mentioned ndjson files.

 ## stopXX.txt files
 Contain stop words for specific languages.
 Those lists are used by the function countWords.

+## Rapport.pdf
+Report (in French) about my collect of tweets wit subject "Aalst Carnival".
+Written in the frame of the "Séminaire de linguistique computationnelle" at Université catholique de Louvain (Belgium).
+Teacher for this part of the seminar: Damien De Meyere